dataforgoodfr/13_democratiser_sobriete/stream3_visualization/README.md

 ### Planetary Boundary Analysis
 Only countries that have actually overshot their planetary boundary are included in the output file, ensuring meaningful and mappable data for visualization tools.

+### Neutrality Year Interpretation
+Countries with neutrality year 1970 (showing -55 years to neutrality in 2025) indicate they have already exceeded their allocated carbon budget by such a large margin that they would have needed to reach neutrality before our data begins.
+This represents the most extreme case of historical overshoot.

 ---